bbeat2782/graph_benchmark/README.md

 ## Running the project

-After correctly including paths to the .yaml files, you will be able to run the project by
+After correctly including paths to the .yaml files in `run.py`, you will be able to run the project by

 ```
 python run.py